 If you're having trouble practicing this kind of love in your marriage, we'd like to invite you to call and discuss your situation with one of our staff counselors.
 They'll be happy to listen to your concerns and offer their perspective over the phone.
 They can also provide you with referrals to qualified counselors in your area who specialize in marriage and family issues.

-In this iQuestions video from Focus on the Family, Gary Thomas addresses the surprises and disappointments that are often experienced in the first years of marriage.
+When the Honeymoon Wear Off, What Next?: Gary Thomas addresses the surprises and disappointments often experienced in the first years of marriage.